 Atlas Corps selects Semi-Finalists who have successfully confirmed their interest and availability to participate in the Virtual Leadership Institute as Atlas Corps Scholars.
-Atlas Corps facilitates the enrollment of Scholars into the program.
+Atlas Corps facilitates the enrollment of Scholars into the training program.

 Atlas Corps considers applications on a rolling basis and year-round, though we encourage you to apply by priority deadlines for special initiatives listed on apply.atlascorps.org for a timely consideration of your application.
 When you apply for our programs, you’re not applying for a specific start date or a specific Host Organization.
-You are applying for the opportunity to be considered by Atlas Corps (and potential Host Organizations) for programs starting throughout the year.
+You are applying for the opportunity to be considered by Atlas Corps (and potential Host Organizations) for leadership development programs starting throughout the year.

 We notify selected Fellows and Scholars approximately 4-8 weeks before the start of any program.
 Acceptance to a Fellowship class or Institute cohort cannot be deferred to a future start date.
 In the case of the Fellowship, you would typically have around 4–6 weeks to give notice to your current employer before starting the Fellowship.